Maniabhishek/NodeJS/README.md

 when we write `node someFile.js` then node js will open the file and process the command within it well it is more complicated than this

+> A Node.js app runs in a single process, without creating a new thread for every request.
+Node.js provides a set of asynchronous I/O primitives in its standard library that prevent JavaScript code from blocking and generally, libraries in Node.js are written using non-blocking paradigms, making blocking behavior the exception rather than the norm.